 Where a stopped pension later recommences or is reduced but then increases back to the earlier rate or to some intermediate amount, the new or increased pension is treated as a BCE 2 only to the extent of any further benefit accrual in respect of the period of re-employment.
 See PTM088620.

 Maximum pension age

 Pension benefits paid after the normal minimum pension age may be paid as a secured pension - that is, a lifetime annuity or a scheme pension - or (if a money purchase arrangement) as a drawdown pension, or as an uncrystallised funds pension lump sum.
-The tax rules permit benefits to commence after age 75, including as a pension commencement lump sum, see PTM063220.
+The tax rules do not set a maximum age by which pension benefits must be put into payment.
 However, all accrued funds or rights not crystallised by a member’s 75th birthday are deemed to crystallise for lifetime allowance purposes at that time - see PTM088650.